RiMaxim/sulfoacetate/README.md

 |Tedaniidae sp.	              |2	          |ND  |                                                     |
 |Terpios hoshinota	          |1          	|ND  |                                                     |

-The input file, table.tsv, is generated in the first step.
-The resulting output, filtered in the previous step and annotated with type information in this step, is saved as table2.tsv ((1st column - GTDB accession; 2nd column - GTDB taxonomy; 3rd column - Sponge species (derived from column 4); 4th column - Data from biosample_set.xml; 5th column - type HMA/LMA).
+The input file, table.tsv, is generated in the first step (1).
+The resulting output is filtered in the second step (2), expanded with newly added genomes in the third step (3), and annotated with type information (HMA/LMA) in this step.
+The final output is saved as table2.tsv, with the following columns:
+	1. GTDB accession
+	2. GTDB taxonomy
+	3. Sponge species (derived from column 4)
+	4. Data from biosample_set.xml
+	5. Type (HMA/LMA)